clustering-jun/clustering-jun/README.md

 <div align="center">

 ### 👋About Me
-I am currently pursuing a B.S. degree in Artificial Intelligence and Information Engineering at Gyeongsang National University.
+I am currently pursuing a B.E. degree in Artificial Intelligence and Information Engineering at Gyeongsang National University.

 My academic focus includes `ML`, `DL`, and `Data Analysis`.
 Additionally, I have a personal research interest in `Computer Vision`.